shinjaeho9806/project_code_storage/README.md

 * module_using_tip에 각각의 모듈 사용법을 기록해두었음

 # paper
-* Evaluation and consideration of goodness of fit for test data of aerospace material properties(2024) DOI : 10.23199/jdqs.2024.6.1.012
+* Evaluation and consideration of goodness of fit for test data of aerospace material properties(2024)<br />DOI : 10.23199/jdqs.2024.6.1.012
 * Study on the applicability of regression models and machine learning models for predicting concrete compressive strength(2024)
   DOI : 10.12989/sem.2024.91.6.583
 * A study on a hybrid water quality prediction model using sequence to sequence learning based LSTM And machine learning(2024)